itai-hania/mock-s3-aggregator/README.md

 - Thread pool chosen over async coroutines to simplify CPU-friendly CSV parsing without complex event loops.
 - Scaling strategy: increase worker count, run multiple service instances, or replace with distributed task queue (Celery/SQS) in production.

-## Logging

-- Centralized configuration applies a contextual formatter that appends `file_id`, `object_key`, `status`, `row_count`, and other metadata when present.
-- Use `LOG_LEVEL` to control verbosity (`INFO` by default); set to `DEBUG` to surface detailed lifecycle messages.
-- Row-level validation failures emit warnings with structured context so skipped records can be traced without interrupting successful processing.

 ## CLI

 - Install requirements and then invoke `python -m cli --help` for command details.